60mm HVMS: Performance

 For testing, the gun was fitted to a British QF 6-pounder gun carriage and fired against static Russian T-62 range targets.

 The APFSDS-T ammunition was capable of penetrating 120 mm of rolled homogeneous armour sloped at 60 degrees at a range of 2 km.
 Rounds were measured leaving the barrel travelling at 5,300 ft/s, losing only 300 ft/s after the first kilometer of travel.
 The rounds were able to penetrate the armor of a T-62 from any angle as well as the side armor (15–79 mm thick) of two T-62s arranged side-by-side at 2,000 m and was highly accurate at distances of over 2500 m.
-This performance bettered that of APDS rounds fired from the Royal Ordnance L7 105 mm gun.
+The 60mm HVMS APFSDS-T rounds performed better than the APDS rounds fired from the Royal Ordnance L7 105 mm gun.

 Vehicles fitted with the gun

 The gun was mounted on the following vehicles in either a prototype or demonstration, or operational capacity: